This article was published on the 17th of December 2019. This article was updated on the 11th of May 2020.

 When using one or more images, one has to think carefully as to why the image(s) are of use.
 In some cases, an image might be used as a header at the top of an article.
 In this case, the image should be appealing to the eye and somehow relevant to the topic that is covered.
 Images are also used to provide insight into the process that is described within the article.
 Often, assembly language excerpts are provided in a screenshot to illustrate a specific function.

-In this course, there are no images present.
-This is done on purpose, as one is only capable of properly explaining something when (s)he fully understands it.
-Images would provide an easy way out, and leave the reader with questions.
-To avoid this, no images are included and all code excerpts are added as text.
-This provides the additional benefit that readers can follow along more easier, which is also a highly prioritised goal of this course.
+In this course, there are barely any images present.
+This is done on purpose, as one is only capable of properly explaining something when one fully understands the topic.
+Images would provide an easy way out, and potentially leave the reader with questions.
+To avoid this, images are rarely included, and all code excerpts are added as text.
+This provides the additional benefit that readers can follow along, which is also a highly prioritised goal of this course.
 Yet another benefit of using text over images is the fact that text to speech programs have no issues converting the blog, whereas images are hard to translate, even with an alt-text.

 Note that the complete explanation without images can only benefit the reader if the explanation itself is clear and precise.
 Failing to provide such an explanation will cause the reader to be left with even more questions.